List of best-selling albums in Brazil

 The following is an independently list of best-selling albums in Brazil.
 This list can contain any types of album, including studio albums, extended plays, greatest hits, compilations, various artists, soundtracks and remixes.
-The list is divided by claimed sales from diverse sources media and certified units from Pro-Música Brasil when their certification program started in 1990; and thereafter by domestic (over 1 million) and international artists (over half-million).
+The list is divided by claimed sales from diverse media reports and certified units from Pro-Música Brasil when their certification program started in 1990; and thereafter by domestic (over 1 million) and international artists (over half-million).

 Historically, Brazilian market have been dominated by their local artists and music.
 In 1996, Associação Brasileira dos Produtores de Discos (ABPD and now Pro-Música Brasil) informed that Brazilian music represented 72% of record sales across the nation.
 Brazil has always stayed as the largest music market in both Latin America and South America.
-As of 2018, was the world's 10th largest music market according to the International Federation of the Phonographic Industry (IFPI).
+As of 2018, the country was the world's 10th largest music market according to the International Federation of the Phonographic Industry (IFPI).

-Numerous artists have multiplies entries led by Marcelo Rossi and Roberto Carlos with four albums reaching the million mark, while É o Tchan!, Só Pra Contrariar and Legião Urbana each have two.
-Rossi also has the highest certified diamond album, with Ágape Musical (2011) which received 4× Diamond from Pro-Música Brasil.
+Numerous artists have multiplies entries, including Roberto Carlos whom has the highest certified diamond album, with Roberto Carlos (1981) which received 12× Diamond from Pro-Música Brasil.
 According to Folha de S.Paulo, the million mark in the country was relatively common until 1998, when sales decreased due piracy.